Cumulocity-IoT/c8y-docs/content/change-logs/analytics/apama-in-c8y-20241024-New-alarm-for-delayed-input-events-that-are-dropped-from-Analytics-Builder-models.md

 ---
 date: 2024-10-24
-title: New alarm for delayed input events that are dropped from Analytics Builder model
+title: New alarm for delayed input events that are dropped from Analytics Builder models
 change_type:
   - value: change-2c7RdTdXo4
     label: Improvement